xie-dongping/modparc/README.rst

 * Handling tokenization of Q-IDENT and comments, which comes first?
 * Assertion syntax not defined in modelica specification
-* Recursion limit (since not tail recursion optimization)
+* Recursion limit (since no tail recursion optimization)
 * Test case for long vector literals
 * Default recursion depth is not enough for long vector literals
 * Cyclic import is neccessary for the Modelica syntax definition